Cacahouetes/Optimal-Survival/README.md

 ---

-Elevate your Minecraft experience with **Optimal Survival** modpack.
-Unleash the power of enhanced performance, quality of life upgrades, and creative exploration.
-Join us in crafting the ultimate adventure! 🌟🎮🚀🌈
+Elevate your Minecraft experience with the **Optimal Survival** modpack.
+Achieve unparalleled performance, explore advanced technology, and enjoy a streamlined, customizable gameplay experience.
+Join us on this journey to crafting the ultimate Minecraft adventure! 🌟🎮🚀